anabasis/nodejs/KMS/jkms/content/Splunk/구성/CLUSTER/admin_cluster08.md

 1
 2 5
 3 4 4
-Splunk 7.0 Cluster Administration 207

 Notable KV Store Log Channels
 - KV kvstore.log
 store activities are logged in metrics.log, splunkd.log, and
 - Metrics.log activities
-has two sub groups under group=kvstore to track different – name=dump OR name=sync –
+has two sub groups under group=kvstore to track different
+  -
+name=dump OR name=sync   -
 Example: Show the sync operation duration over time index=_internal name metrics group=kvstore | timechart max(msSyncTotal) by
 - splunkd.log sync, and replication contains activities various components for KV store status, start/stop,
-–
+  -
 To get the list of KV store components, search: index=_internal | stats count by sourcetype=splunkd component component=*kvstore*
 - kvstore.log index
 contains the introspection data feeding the _introspection

-Splunk 7.0 Cluster Administration 208

 Monitoring KV Store with Monitoring Console
 - index=_introspection Monitoring Console
 derives the historical KV store performance views in
--  Start with the deployment-wide view and drill down to an instance level –Median Page Faults per Operation shows the read activity involving disk I/O –
+- Start with the deployment-wide view and drill down to an instance level   - Median Page Faults per Operation shows the read activity involving disk I/O   -
-Excessive hit (1.3+) indicates a need for more RAM – Replication nodes during latency writes shows the operation lags between the primary and secondary ê Long lags (30+) can indicate replication (write) issues ê You may need to increase the operation log size – Together infer that there with High are heavy lock percentage write operations (50%+) or and the system Flushing is rate sluggish
+Excessive hit (1.3+) indicates a need for more RAM   - Replication nodes during latency writes shows the operation lags between the primary and secondary ê Long lags (30+) can indicate replication (write) issues ê You may need to increase the operation log size   - Together infer that there with High are heavy lock percentage write operations (50%+) or and the system Flushing is rate sluggish
 (50~100%), you can
-–
+  -
 Operations last operations Log in Window the journal of KV Store Captain shows the time between the first and
 - Operations number of calls per Minute made to in the the KV KV store Store: operations Instance dashboard in detail shows the

-Splunk 7.0 Cluster Administration 209

 KV Store Operations Log Size
 - A larger operations log can give a KV store cluster a greater tolerance for lag and even make the set more resilient
-- The KV store allocates the full log size the first time Splunk is started, regardless of its utilization –
+- The KV store allocates the full log size the first time Splunk is started, regardless of its utilization
+  -
 The operations log is 1 GB by default
-–
+  -
-To adjust, edit [kvstore] oplogSize in server.conf ê Must edit all nodes and run splunk clean kvstore –local
+To adjust, edit [kvstore] oplogSize in server.conf ê Must edit all nodes and run splunk clean kvstore   - local
 - So, what is consuming all that journal space?
-–
+  -
-A large | outputlookup operation can generate a lot of records – outputlookup append=true vs outputlookup append=false
+A large | outputlookup operation can generate a lot of records

-Splunk 7.0 Cluster Administration 210
+  -
+outputlookup append=true vs outputlookup append=false

 Further Reading: KV Store
 - About KV Store
-–
+  -
 docs.splunk.com/Documentation/Splunk/latest/Admin/AboutKVstore
 - Tutorial: Use KV Store with a simple app
-–
+  -
 dev.splunk.com/view/SP-CAAAEZT
 - KV Store backup and restore
-–
+  -
 docs.splunk.com/Documentation/Splunk/latest/Admin/BackupKVstore

-Splunk 7.0 Cluster Administration 211

 Lab Exercise 8   - Add a KV Store Collection
 - Time: 25 - 30 minutes
 - Tasks:
-–
+  -
-Identify the current SHC captain and KV store captain –
+Identify the current SHC captain and KV store captain
+  -
-Verify the state of the KV store service from Monitoring Console –
+Verify the state of the KV store service from Monitoring Console
+  -
 Enable the KV store collection replication

-Splunk 7.0 Cluster Administration 212

 Course Wrap-up

-Splunk 7.0 Cluster Administration 213

 What’s Next?